AyhamAl-Ali/SkriptMultiEval/README.md

 This script allow you to use multiple codes to evaluate in-game using `/#` command

 ## Why?
-Skript has a built-in evaluate effect but it only evaluate one line code at a time, this script allows you to do multiple `single line` effect at a time.
+Skript has a built-in evaluate effect but it only evaluates one line code at a time, this script allows you to do multiple `single line` effects at a time.

-What is `multiple single line effect`? this script can't do loops and indentions, but it can do this `/# set {_i} ti "Test" -> broadcast {_i}`
+What is `multiple single line effect`? this script can't do loops or indentations, but it can do this `/# set {_i} ti "Test" -> broadcast {_i}`

 ## Docs
 ```